BaiyunABE/db-c/README.md

 +--------------------------------------+
 ```

-- `type`: The type of this node. `0x1` for brunch and `0x2` for leaf.
+- `type`: The type of this node. `0x1` for branch and `0x2` for leaf.
 - `size`: The number of keys in this node.
 - `reserved`: Unused space for future.
 - `keys`: Array of keys of data.
-- `children`: Array of children when node is a brunch, or array of addresses of data when node is a leaf.
+- `children`: Array of children when node is a branch, or array of addresses of data when node is a leaf.
 - `next`: Next B+ tree node.

 ```c